Using a custom offset workflow with FragPipe: RNA crosslinking analysis

 Get a sequence database

-You can choose to download a readymade human protein database file from here, or you can download one using FragPipe.
+You can download a human protein database file using FragPipe.
 On the Database tab, click the ‘Download’ button.
 Follow the prompts to use the default settings (reviewed human sequences with common contaminants).

 Click ‘Yes’ to download the database.
 When it’s finished, you should see that the